 - From trigger: If you would prefer to trigger the video to start playing only after a specific event has occurred, select this option.
 To learn more about triggers, take a look at this tutorial.

 - Show Video Controls: Check this box if you want a separate playbar to be displayed for the video, allowing users to control the video playback.
-(This option is not available for website videos other than YouTube videos.)
+(This option is not available for website videos.)

 - Arrange your video with other objects on the slide by using the Bring Forward, Send Backward, and Align drop-down lists.